- Never click on pop-up advertisements.

 - Assess the security of your personal computer.

-configured to protect you against some threats.
+- Personal firewall software is designed to protect your computer from unauthorized access to your computer or from your computer.
+Windows 2000 and XP have a built-in firewall which can be configured to protect you against some threats.
 (Microsoft article: How to turn on or turn off the firewall in Windows XP.)
 You may consider obtaining other firewall software such as that from ZoneAlarm or Symantec.

 Tips for UB